wslh-bio/ar_report_generator/README.md

 Note: If you install Plotly and Kaleido using Miniconda, set the py.path parameter to '/miniconda/envs/r-reticulate/bin/python'

 ## Output format
 The report can be rendered in two different formats: html and docx.
-The default output format is html, but this can be changed to docx using the outformat parameter in the [yaml configuration file](https://github.com/wslh-bio/ar_report_generator/blob/main/ar_report_config.yaml).
+The default output format is both, but this can be changed using the outformat parameter in the [yaml configuration file](https://github.com/wslh-bio/ar_report_generator/blob/main/ar_report_config.yaml).
 Example reports in each format (generated using the data found in the [test_data folder](https://github.com/wslh-bio/ar_report_generator/tree/main/test_data)) can be found in the [examples folder](https://github.com/wslh-bio/ar_report_generator/tree/main/examples).

 ## Testing
 The report generator can be tested by running the test.sh script: